ogra/effetune/readme.md

    - Configure your streaming service to output audio to the virtual audio device

 2. Configuration:
-   - Launch EffeTune
+   - Open EffeTune in a browser
-   - Select the virtual audio device as your input source
+   - Select the virtual audio device as the input source in the browser
    - Start playing music from your streaming service
    - Verify that audio is flowing through EffeTune
-   - Add effects to the Pipeline to enhance your listening experience

 ### Physical Audio Source Setup